remotion-dev/github-unwrapped-2023/README.md

 ## Credits

-We thank [GitHub](https://github.com/github) and [ForOneRed](https://github.com/foronered) for their support in realization and promoting of this project.
+We thank [GitHub](https://github.com/github) and [For One Red](https://github.com/foronered) for their support in realization and promoting of this project.

 ## Music copyright disclaimer